Persecution of Buddhists: Sri Lanka

-In 1815, the British army captured the Kingdom of Kandy and deposed the Sinhalese monarch ending a line of Buddhist kings lasting 2301 years, they colonized Sri Lanka until 1948.
-Like the Dutch, the British refused to register unbaptized infants and to accept non-Christian marriages.
+In 1815, the British Army captured the Kingdom of Kandy and deposed the Sinhalese monarch, ending a line of Sinhalese Buddhist kings which lasted for over 2300 years.
+The British would rule over the island of Sri Lanka until 1948.
+Like the Dutch, the British refused to register unbaptized infants or accept non-Christian marriages.
 Christians were openly favored for jobs and promotions.
 The British also supported various Christian missionary groups to established Christian schools on the island.
-Education in these Christian schools (which disparaged Buddhism) was a requirement for government office.
+Education in these Christian schools (which disparaged Buddhism) was a requirement to serve in a government office.
 Missionaries also wrote tracts in Sinhalese attacking Buddhism and promoting Christianity.
-Robert Inglis, a 19th-century British Conservative, likened Buddhism to "idolatry" during a parliamentary debate over the relationship of "Buddhist priests" to the British colonial government, in 1852.
-In the 19th century, a national Buddhist movement began as a response to Christian proselytizing and suppression, and was empowered by the results of the Panadura debate between Christian priests and Buddhist monks such as Migettuwatte Gunananda Thera and Hikkaduwe Sri Sumangala Thera which was widely seen as a victory for the Buddhists.
+Robert Inglis, a 19th-century British Conservative, likened Buddhism to "idolatry" during a parliamentary debate in 1852 over the relationship of "Buddhist priests" to the British colonial government.
+In the 19th century, a national Buddhist revival movement began as a response to Christian proselytization and suppression, and was empowered by the results of a Panadura debate between Christian priests and Buddhist monks such as Migettuwatte Gunananda Thera and Hikkaduwe Sri Sumangala Thera, which was widely seen as a victory for the Buddhists.

 United States

 In February 1942, President Franklin D. Roosevelt signed into law Executive Order 9066.
 This gave the military discretion to do whatever it deemed necessary to secure the safety and security of the United States.
-"The Army removed all persons of Japanese ancestry—more than 110,000 men, women, and children—from the west coast and put them in camps surrounded by barbed wire and guard towers.
-Anyone with even a drop of Japanese blood was rounded up and incarcerated".
-The wartime incarceration, which the religion played in the evaluation of whether or not they could be considered fully American because vast majority of them were Buddhists.
-In Hawaiian Islands, the authorities were particularly anxious to remove leaders of the religious community.
-Four days prior to the Attack on Pearl Harbor, 347 Japanese individuals were arrested and the majority of Buddhist leaders in the initial roundup were not simply a panicked reaction to a sudden military emergency, but the enactment of an already considered contingency plan.
-The Army also gave preferential treatment to Christians, despite the tens of thousands of Japanese-American Buddhists who served in the armed services during World War II in both the Pacific and European theaters.
+The wartime incarceration, which the religion played in the evaluation of whether or not they could be considered fully American because the vast majority of them were Buddhists.

-In 2020, Christian Fundamentalists vandalized six Buddhist temples amid growing anti-Asian violence.
+In 2020, Christian fundamentalists vandalized six Buddhist temples amid growing anti-Asian violence.
 The following year, a Buddhist temple in Los Angeles was burned and suffered other damages, including a broken glass door and a knocked down lantern.